Social Sciences and Humanities Research Council (SSHRC)

 For additional information, please visit the SSHRC IDG website for

 - Program guidelines

 - Application forms

 - Evaluation criteria

 Insight Development Grants support research in its initial stages.
 The grants enable the development of new research questions, as well as experimentation with new methods, theoretical approaches and/or ideas.
-Funding is provided for short-term research development projects of up to two years, proposed by individuals or teams and are not intended to support large-scale initiatives.
-SSHRC welcomes applications involving Aboriginal research, as well as those involving research-creation.
+Funding is provided for short-term research development projects of up to two years that are proposed by individuals or teams.

-  Proposed projects may involve, but are not limited to, the following types of research activities:
+Proposed projects can involve, but are not limited to, the following types of research activities:

-  Projects may also involve national and international research collaboration, and the exploration of new ways of producing, structuring and mobilizing knowledge within and across disciplines and sectors.
+Projects can also involve national and international research collaboration, and the exploration of new ways of producing, structuring and mobilizing knowledge within and across disciplines and sectors.